w1tw0lf/Unifi-Device-info/README.md

 The following issues still needs to fixed:

 ```
-Total of all client are shown per on 2.4ghz adn 5ghz
+Total of all client are shown for 2.4ghz adn 5ghz and not per ap.
 ```

 Will give you a card as below: